syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 ## How to set autocomplete default value

 You can select a single value from the autocomplete widget at initial rendering state.
-You can assign a value at an initially rendering of autocomplete using value property.
+You can assign a value at an initially rendering of autocomplete using the `Value` property.

-Please find the below code for your reference.
+Refer to the following code.

 {% tabs %}